M&S pulls Google ads for fear of appearing next to extremists

-British retailer Marks and Spencer became the latest company to remove its ads from Google this weekend for fear they will appear next to extremist content.
+British retailer Marks and Spencer over the weekend became the latest company to remove its ads from Google for fear they'll be snuggled up against extremist content.

 "In order to ensure brand safety, we are pausing activity across Google platforms whilst the matter is worked through," said a spokeswoman for Marks and Spencer in a statement.

-Ads appearing alongside YouTube videos generate money for the creator every time they are clicked, meaning that companies could inadvertently be giving money to extremists.
+Ads appearing alongside YouTube videos generate money for the creator every time they're clicked, meaning that companies could inadvertently be giving money to extremists.

 McDonald's, L'Oreal, Audi, the BBC, the Guardian and advertising giant Havas have all pulled their digital ads from Google in the UK.